My Gear Page

 I currently have a Rolls PM50S, coupled with Shure ear buds that I use as an ear monitoring system.

 I've now got seven acoustic kits.
 The number is always changing because, hey I love drums.
 I buy some and I sell some.
-An incredible Jenkins-Martin fiberglass kit, an incredible Maple and Poplar C&G Gladstone kit I love, a nice little Premier Genista Maple kit I store in Florida for my annual reunion gig, a really cool Pearl Wood Fiberglass kit, a vintage 1980's Tama Superstar kit, a Remo MasterTouch kit and most recently, a beautiful Craviotto Birds Eye Maple kit.
+An incredible Jenkins-Martin fiberglass kit, a vintage Gretsch 1980's kit, a nice little Premier Genista Maple kit I keep in Florida for my annual reunion gig, a really cool Pearl Wood Fiberglass kit I use in my studio, a vintage 1968 Rogers Holiday kit, a Remo MasterTouch Bopkit and most recently, and an incredible Oriollo Phantom aluminum kit I love.
 I have a few snare drums that are listed below but that list is in current flux.

 How I set these drums up and do I carry spares?